-Turriff Show is holding a number of competitions this year and the first one is the annual Cereal Growing Competition kindly sponsored by Scotgrain Agriculture.
+Results for the 2021 annual Cereal Growing Competition kindly sponsored by Scotgrain Agriculture.

 Another competition this year is for those of you that like drawing, taking photographs and making up flower arrangements etc. with Sections for Miscellaneous, Children, Youth and Flower Arrangement and this is kindly sponsored by Celebrations of Turriff.

-Closing date for entries is Saturday 10th July 2021.
+Closing date for entries was Saturday 10th July 2021.

 Competitions are also available for Young Handlers with various age classes for Beef Cattle, Ponies, Sheep and Goats and is kindly sponsored by EQ Chartered Accountants.